tzcoolman/DSCN/README.md

 -----------
 To run DSCN, input files need to be prepared, including:

-a_file.
+>a_file.
 A tumor-tissue **expression profile**.
 It can be sequencing data or array expression data.

-b_file.
+>b_file.
 A tumor vs normal tissue **fold change (FC)** profile.

-\n**Fold change is a value between 0 and positive infinity.
+**Fold change is a value between 0 and positive infinity.
 It can not be log-fold-change (logFC). logFC would have negative value that would generate negative [eigen-value](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) and result in failure of the spectral clustering[1].**

-c_file.
+>c_file.
 A cell-line **expression profile**.
 It can be sequencing data or array expression data.

-d_file.
+>d_file.
 A cell-line **CRISPR screening** profile.
 CRISPR screening data of pancreatic cell-lines from [DepMap](https://depmap.org/portal/) is used in the example but RNAi data is also supported.

-e_file.
+>e_file.
 A Protein-protein interaction (**PPI**) network.
 [STRING](https://string-db.org/cgi/download?sessionId=bZvjml3QVCPG) human protein links V10 with no cut-off is used as the example.
 PPI networks from other sources such as PathPPI can also be used.

-f_file.
+>f_file.
 A target file indicating the designated set of targets.
 A subset of target genes of FDA approved drug from [DrugBank](https://go.drugbank.com/) database is used in the example.
 But any gene (target) can be potentially used.

 **Genesets in a_file, b_file, c_file, d_file and e_file need to be identical.
 Genes in f_file need to be a subset of the identical geneset.**